Dre Campbell Farm

 2. Diatomaceous Earth (DE)

-Diatomaceous earth works great because it kills earwigs and other soft-bodied insects not long after they come in contact with it.
+Diatomaceous earth works great because it can also kill earwigs after they come into contact with it.

-Therefore, sprinkle DE around the roots of your crops, potted plants, and other areas where you’ve seen the pests.
-For the best results, make it into a spray and coat your plants.
+You can also make it into a spray for your plants.
 Read more on how to make diatomaceous earth spray and use it in the garden.

 3. Essential Oils